SteMak/be_positive_public/README.md

 <!-- ### [Demo on YouTube](https://www.youtube.com/watch?v=) -->

+### Acknowledgements
+I wish to acknowledge the help provided by my designer.
+Developing of the design made me crazy at first, but now comparing initial and current view I bow in respect to her experience and skills

+I am particularly grateful for the assistance given by my girlfriend with making animations, icons and video processing

+I would like to offer my special thanks to NEAR, its community and writers of guide books.
+NEAR Protocol is really the most developer-friendly blockchain.

 ## General idea
 ### "10 minutes of laughing replaces a glass of sour cream" (folk wisdom)